-The fastest way to release the vessel is to pay full amount determined in the arrest order into court deposit bank account.
-In such case, the arrest collapses automatically.

-The main disadvantage of this procedure is that this money will have to stay in the deposit account until the proceedings as to the merits of the case are finished in final and legally binging way.
+The fastest way to release the vessel is to pay full amount determined in an arrest order into deposit bank account of a court which granted an arrest order.
+In such case, arrest will collapse automatically.
+Main disadvantage of this procedure is that this money cannot be withdrawn from the deposit account until the proceedings are finished in final and legally binging way (see also point 24).
+However, debtor may at any time try to negotiate a change of type of security.

-Other disadvantage is that the cash deposit must be paid in Polish zloties.

-However, the debtor may at any time try to negotiate with the creditor in order to change the type of security (e.g. cash deposit for bank quarantee etc.).
 See also question 22 in fine.